maxadamo/zfs_nas/README.md

 ## Limitations

-* puppet will create ZFS filesystems on both hosts, but syncoid, pretends to create the filesystems for the first time on the slave.
-This is an odd situation that I cannot easily address. **You need to destroy the the filesystem on the slave for the first time only and let syncoid create them**.
-You'll see the errors in `/var/log/monit.log`.
-This is the command to destroy a filesystem: `zfs destroy -r zfs_nas/puppet`
 * sanoid package must be compiled following the instructions available here: [Install Sanoid](https://github.com/jimsalterjrs/sanoid/blob/master/INSTALL.md)
 * there is no unit test available yet (you trust what I'm doing)